FAQ

 What is 枝丫1 about?

-The 枝丫stories are set in a Beijing hutong in a contemporary, dystopian world where the 树, a mysterious, tree-shaped organism implanted at birth, monitors and directs each individual’s thoughts.
+The 枝丫stories are set in a Beijing hutong in a contemporary, alternate reality where the 树, a mysterious, tree-shaped organism implanted at birth, monitors and directs each individual’s thoughts.

 Xiao Li has obeyed the tree’s rules all his life, limiting his words and actions to avoid its punishments.
 But when his father, Lao Li, begins - painfully, twig by twig - to remove the tree from his own body, and Xiao Li meets a woman at work whose tree has been almost entirely removed, he faces a life-changing dilemma.
 Will Xiao Li continue living as he always has, following the tree’s dictates?
 And what will he do about the 树 and his young son, Xiaoxiao Li?